ishane96/TechnicalTest.iOS/README.md

 We will take a look as soon as we can and if you are successful at this stage your task solution will form the basis of the technical part of the interview stage.

-- We'll begin by getting you to talk through your solution.
-There is no expected structure to this, we're interested in how you think about code and how you communicate what you've done.
-- We may ask you to explain how you would approach a new requirement or solve a specific problem in your solution.
-This will not be a live coding exercise, but we will expect you to be able to comprehensively describe what steps you would take in the context of your current solution.